Summary

 25 Minute(s)

-Tell partners they are now going to compare Patrick Henry's reasons for rebellion and resistance with Thomas Paine's writing in the Common Sense excerpt.
-Display slide 8, which provides further information about the publication of Paine’s famous Common Sense pamphlet.
+Pass out the Common Sense excerpts and two highlighters of different colors to each student.
+Tell partners they are now going to compare Patrick Henry's reasons for rebellion and resistance with Thomas Paine's writing in the Common Sense Excerpt handout.

-Display slide 9 and ask partners to use the Categorical Highlighting strategy once again as they read or review together the Common Sense excerpt.
-Have them highlight Paine's reasons for separation from England.
-After highlighting, they are to jot down their ideas in the second column of the T-Chart handout.
+Display slide 12 and ask partners to use the Categorical Highlighting strategy as they read through the Common Sense excerpt.
+Have students highlight reasons that were similar to Henry’s in one color and reasons that were different in another color.

 Extend